JennMartinez/Basic_Website/README.md

 A main goal in this build will be to, create a zip code radius search bar, based on an individual's location.
 That location will create a list of actual resources.
 I will research for a reputable API that will serve the needs and goal of this build.

+Each individual that visits the CR2C site, has the option to become a member for free, which will create a community within the CR2C site.

+In order to accomplish my goal for individuals to become members, I want to create a database that stores their information, and allows them to interact with one another, with their privacy at the forefront as well.

-Another goal is, make the entire website mobile responsive.
+Another goal is, to make the entire website mobile responsive.

 I am creating an original logo for the website using Photoshop.